AdobeDocs/experience-manager-64.en/help/communities/analytics.md

 * **Company**

-  the company that is associated with the Adobe Analytics account
+  The company that is associated with the Adobe Analytics account

 * **Username**

-  the login username for the user authorized to manage the Analytics account
+  The login username for the user authorized to manage the Analytics account

 * **Password**

-  the login password for the authorized user
+  The login password for the authorized user

 * **Data Center**

-  select the Analytics data center hosting the report suite
+  Select the Analytics data center hosting the report suite

 * **Do not add tracking tag to page**

-  leave as default (unchecked)
+  Leave as default (unchecked)

 * **Use AppMeasurement**

-  leave as default (unchecked)
+  Leave as default (unchecked)

 * **Do not import page impressions nightly (author)**

-  leave as default (unchecked)
+  Leave as default (unchecked)

 * **Do not import page impressions nightly (publish)**

-  leave as default (checked)
+  Leave as default (checked)

 To save the settings:

 * Select **Connect to Analytics**

-    * if not successful,
+    * If not successful,

-        * verify entries do not contain leading spaces
+        * Verify entries do not contain leading spaces
-        * try a different data center
+        * Try a different data center
-        * contact your account representative
+        * Contact your account representative

 * Select **OK**